How to Turn Freelancing Into a Career

 - What do you offer that your competition doesn't?

 - What do you want your business to look like a few months from now, next year, and in five years?

 - Do you want employees at some point, or do you want to work on your own?

-Don't forget to plan for estimated quarterly taxes; William Perez offers guides to estimating these and paying them.
+Don't forget to plan for estimated quarterly taxes; review these guides to estimating these and paying them.
 Eventually, you'll also need to decide whether you want to incorporate, but you don't need to make that decision before you get started.